 Press Ctrl+R, O and then choose Move to Another File

 Press Ctrl+Shift+R and then choose Move to Another File

 The Move to Another File dialog will open.

-Type a file name in the New file name text box.
+Type a filename in the New file name field.
 You can specify the name for an existing file or a new one.
 In the latter case, the new file is created in the current project or folder.